openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 In addition to regular images, the sample also supports single-channel `ubyte` images as an input for LeNet model.

-The following Inference Engine C++ API is used in the application:
+The following C++ API is used in the application:

 | Feature | API | Description |
 | :--- | :--- | :--- |